albertattard/java-boot-camp/05 - Interfaces and Advanced Objects.md

 ![Stack methods when using composition](assets/images/Stack%20methods%20when%20using%20composition.png)

 One of the advantages of inheritance is that we can reuse existing code.
-We agree that composition reuses existing code, without creating a tight integration between the parent class and its subclasses.
+We agree that composition reuses existing code, without creating a tight coupling between the parent class and its subclasses.
 Adding new methods to the `Vector` class, will not impact our `Stack` class.
 If we inherit from the `Vector` instead, adding new methods to the `Vector` class will automatically make these methods available to all the vector's children.

-Another advantage of composition is that we can swap our data structure with a different one, such as [`LinkedList`](https://docs.oracle.com/en/java/javase/14/docs/api/java.base/java/util/LinkedList.html), without changing its consumers.
+Another advantage of composition is that we can swap our backing collection, `Vector`, with a different one, such as [`LinkedList`](https://docs.oracle.com/en/java/javase/14/docs/api/java.base/java/util/LinkedList.html), without changing its consumers.

 ```java
 package demo;